 - a.
-Identification of stakeholders This will be done in collaboration with national consultant for solar, DPE, CCDA and the consultants working on the hydro policy.
+Identification of stakeholders This will be done in collaboration with the international consultant for hydro, DPE, CCDA and the consultants working on the solar policy.
 The key stakeholders should include government agencies, civil society and the private sector. - b.
 Develop a consultation schedule with respective stakeholders identified above. - c.
 Conduct one-on-one consultation following the schedule developed above. - d.
 Circulate the drafts of Policy Recommendations (including regulatory framework where required, e.g. licensing) and Operational Guidelines to stakeholders for necessary input and feedback. - e.
-Facilitate a validation workshop at the national level for a Solar Policy and Regulatory Framework including the Solar Operational Guidelines;
+Facilitate a validation workshop at the national level for a Hydro Policy and Regulatory Framework including the DPE Operational Guidelines; - Prepare workshop agenda, participants list, venue and other logistic arrangement; - Present an updated assessment report with Policy Recommendations to the key stakeholders from government agencies, civil society and the private sector. - Complete a consultation report.

-Formulation of Solar Energy Policy, Regulation and Operational Guideline
+Formulation of Hydro Energy Policy, Regulation and Operational Guideline